Donate

 1788 Fideliter Society

 This special society will honour those who have made provisions for a future gift to King’s-Edgehill School through a bequest, life insurance policy, annuity, a donation of stocks/securities, a donation of RRSPs/RRIFs/TFSAs or through another trust arrangement.
-There are no dues of obligations, but as a member of the 1788 Fideliter Society, you will be our guest at an annual recognition event, you will receive a certificate of membership, and a special memento.
-Your name will be listed with other Society members in the KES report, the Alumni magazine and on the KES website.
+There are no dues of obligations, but as a member of the 1788 Fideliter Society, you will be our guest at an annual recognition event and your name will be listed with other Society members in the KES report, the Alumni magazine, and on the KES website.

 King’s-Edgehill School is located in Mi'kma'ki, the unceded ancestral territory of the Mi’kmaq People.